 Spreadsheets (Unit A4 and Unit E1)

-From doing repetitive calculations to showing patterns in certain number manipulations, spreadsheets can play an important role in mathematics at most levels.
-Spreadsheets can manipulate variables or parameters to see certain effects that can be more clearly and quickly demonstrated with the use of spreadsheets.
+Students can use spreadsheets to tabulate and calculate results of experiments; or for manipulation of variables to see certain effects that can be more clearly and quickly demonstrated with the use of spreadsheets.
 Students can also request various types of charts to be plotted from values entered into a spreadsheet.

 Information and Communication (Unit A7)

 Students can use ICT to communicate with other students on a local network, or with students in other schools both locally and overseas.
 For research and specific assignments information available on Internet can be used.
 On-line data can be retrieved and shared with others about topics such as the weather, the state of the environment, space programs and so on.